stevana/stateful-pbt-with-fakes/README.md

 to programmers, one might wonder why we cannot do the same for stateful and parallel testing?

-The experience reports, that we’ve mentioned above, usually contain some novelty (which warrents publishing a new paper) rather than general advice which can be done with the vanilla stateful and parallel testing features.
+The experience reports, that we've mentioned above, usually contain some novelty (which warrents publishing a new paper) rather than general advice which can be done with the vanilla stateful and parallel testing features.
 Furthermore they require buying a Quviq license in order to reproduce the results, a show stopper for many people.

-I think it’s also worth stressing that stateful specifications are not necessarily always more difficult than specifications for pure functions.
+I think it's also worth stressing that stateful specifications are not necessarily always more difficult than specifications for pure functions.
 For example, to model a key-value store one can get quite far with the model being a list of key-value pairs.
 In fact a simple model